 Easy Website Integration

 What a new opportunity!
-Think of all the guests that will now leave your restaurant with your menu on their phone!
+Think of all the guests who will now leave your restaurant with your menu on their phones!
 Make sure your system lets them easily share your menu with friends.
 Also, if they dined in, consider pushing a takeout menu to their phone for when they get home.
 Hopefully the term “going viral” gets back to meaning what it did before the pandemic.

 Finally, pay extra attention to the options that you have for menu design and presentation.
-Even though it will be on smartphones, can it still look like a menu?
-Avoid systems that have limited design options such as pick the blue, yellow or red design.
-Avoid systems that look too tech-y, like an app or website.
+Even though your menu will be on smartphones, it must look and act like a menu.
+Therefore, avoid systems that have limited design options such as pick the blue, yellow or red design.
+Also systems that look too tech-y, like an app or website.
 Even with all the changes, guests still want to engage with your brand as part of their dining experience.

 Hopefully, all of this helps you make an informed decision about this important next step for your restaurant.
 There will be countless “touchless” products coming to market very rapidly.
 We’re rooting that restaurants come back and are even more of a success than before.